Anupam-dagar/baileys/docs/tutorial.md

 ```

 ### Creating a vote for the poll
-To create a vote, we will be using the `POST` endpoint `/api/votes` with the following request body
+To create a vote, use the `POST` endpoint `/api/votes` with the following request body:
 ```json
 {
   "pollId": "f65ee8d5-57e8-4c6c-9ade-c65bad04b383",
   "pollOptionId": "6bde533f-9b10-4ec4-87f8-dcc371b89948"
 }
 ```
-You should see the following response
+You should receive the following response:
 ```json
 {
    "status": {